esevo/esevo.github.io/FINAL_README.md

 Expectation: You will have a fully valid functioning website.

 Requirements:
-1) Figma image(s) that show mobile and desktop variations
+1) Figma image(s) that show mobile and desktop variations for the index page
 2) An index.html page at the root level of your repo
 3) At least 4 additional pages
 4) You will have at least these folders